vEnhance/web.evanchen.cc/input/publications.md

 ---
-title: Publications
-header: Publications and all that
+title: Publications and all that
-menu-position: 70
 description: Mathematical research papers and lecture notes by Evan Chen.
 ---